cfwprpht/libhb-master/README.md

  Added a sample "SaveDataMasterKeyDumper" on how to use libHB with your own kernel function.
  Moved the pkgs and the samples into the libhb-master.rar archive.
 Can be downloaded on the releases button.
  Will look into the FileSystem Dumper and fix it as next.

+## Update 13:
+ Added nmount, fstatat, and readlink System calls to the Sys Class. (credits @IDC) Fixed lseek Systemcall.
+(Wrong number, credits @IDC) Added GetLocalIP() Function to SwissKnife class. (credits @Vortex) Added Shader Position for the Banner to the application class.
+ Added GetTimeString() to SwissKnife.
+ Added sceNetCtl Library to LibHomebrew.
+ Changed Logger Initialisation to create the file if not existend.
+ Included Headers: ps4_network.h, ps4_file.h, logger.h and libnetCtl.h into the Application Class header.
+ Kernel Console is now working.
+ Added a sample on how to use kernel console.
+ Added critical_enter() and critical_exit() to liblv2.
+ Added a Input Writer for the Kernel Console.
+You can either wait for a specific input 'kconsole.waitForUsrInput("TRIANGLE")' or you can overload a buffer pointer and compare the input your self. ['kconsole.waitForUserInput(*buffer)'] Or just wait for any input without comparing.
+ Added a function to liblv2 'lv2.csleep()' to wait a few milli/micro seconds before we write some new string to the buffer.
+Giving the App loop some time to do his job.
+ Added 'lv2.toHexString(unsigned char *data, int len)' and 'lv2.hexify(char *string)'.
+ Added over 400 lv2 calls to the library.
+ Added 5.0X unjail patches. (credits @Vortex)
+ Added Support for 5.0X exploited FW.
+ Ported FTP App (Simple for now, no SELF Decryption) and made it match for libHB.
+It's running but have some problems with getting 'LIST'.
+  I'll put it into the release so others also can have a look while i am bussy.
+  It use the usb drive for logging.
+Create a Folder called 'PS4FTP' into the root of your usb drive.
+If you want to enable debug logging, create a empty text file within 'PS4FTP' directory and rename it to 'usedebug.txt'.
+  Attemption: The drive need to be connected before you run the app.
+Since the check for logging is within the preparation process.
+ Updated MasterKeyDumper to use Kernel Console.
+ Added pkg helpers 'finalize_pkg.exe' and 'make_pkg.bat'.
+For your project, open the .bat in a editor and change the pkg and project name to yours.
+  Else when your done with preparing your pkg, sfo, gp4, and have builded your elf, just right click the finalize_pkg.exe and run as administrator, wait a bit, press space then enter.
+Done.
+ Added the custom sleep of lv2 to our WriteLine for the kernel.
+Giving the Application loop time to write out our message.
+ Added SAMU lv2 calls.
+ Added SceSblSrtcSetTime lv2 call to the library.
+ Added HDD Key Offset for all 3 FWs.
+Dump your HDD Key !
+ Added Patches for Disable Prcoess ASLR, Enable Browser Permanent and SUDO (DevKit ID patch and Allow mapping of SELF).
+ Added SaveDataMasterKey Dumper v2.
+Since FW 5.05, getSealedKeySecret() changed and hase now flags to use (1-4).
+ Splitted Sample PKGs into a own upload.